-Essential Namibia Wildlife
+Essential Namibia Wildlife Safari

-Namibia as a country is if anything unique.
+Namibia as a country is, if anything, rather unique.
 Likewise, a Namibia safari promises to be a very unique experience.
 For example, in Sossusvlei the play of light on the towering sand dunes will amaze you.
 A ‘Living Desert’ trip to observe the incredible life forms of the Namib ‘dune sea’ will astound you.
 Seeing the desert-adapted Elephants of Damaraland will move you.
 And watching the action unfold at a crowded waterhole in Etosha will excite you… Indeed, this 13-day Namibia safari offers something that just isn’t matched by any other African safari experience.

 We start our Namibia Safari with a night in Windhoek.
 After that our next stop is at Sesriem, gateway to the iconic landscapes of Sossusvlei and Deadvlei.
 Moving on we visit the Atlantic Coast with a couple of nights in Swakopmund.
 Heading back inland we then visit the remote Damaraland region.
 Then it’s the exquisite game viewing of Etosha.
 And we divide our time here between two different camps.
 And finally, we visit the Erongo Mountain Conservancy before ending off back in Windhoek.